-Bone density tests are used the measure the amount of calcium and other trace minerals in your bones with x-rays.
-The results of these will help your doctor determine if you are at risk of a bone fracture due to an underlying condition.
+Bone density tests are used to measure the amount of calcium and other trace minerals in your bones with X-rays.
+These results will help your doctor determine if you are at risk of a bone fracture due to an underlying condition.
 Read on to learn more about how Medicare covers this important test.

-- Bone density tests are usually conducted with x-rays that are diagnosed at an outpatient facility.
+- Bone density tests are usually conducted with X-rays diagnosed at an outpatient facility.

 - Bone density tests are usually done every 24 months for qualifying patients.

 - Bone density tests may be done more frequently if the patient suffers from certain conditions.

 - People on Medicare pay no costs for bone density tests as long as their doctor accepts Medicare assignment.

 - Medicare Advantage plans will cover bone density tests, but the beneficiary must use providers within the plan.